 Dry eye is potentially blinding and painful without treatment.

 What causes dry eye?

 Dry eye can be caused by a variety of causes, but the most common cause is an autoimmune destruction of the lacrimal glands around the eye.
 Other causes include trauma, previous surgeries, certain drugs known to be toxic to the tear glands, infections (canine distemper, feline herpesvirus), neurological disorders, congenital disease and many other causes.

 Dry eye treatment is individually tailored to each animal and may consist of some elements of the following medical treatments:

 Most animals respond to medical management.
-In the event that medical therapy fails, a very few animals need a surgical transposition of their salivary duct to their eyes (parotid duct transposition).
+In the event that medical therapy fails, surgical transposition of their salivary duct to their eyes (parotid duct transposition) may be warranted.
 With this surgery, animals produce saliva tears whenever they eat a treat.
 This can be done to provide comfort and maintain vision for an animal with severe dry eye.